undistro/zora/README.md

 ### Connect to a cluster

 To connect a cluster, you must have a kubeconfig file with a `token`, and the target cluster's api-server must be reachable by the management cluster.
+The

 If you already have a kubeconfig, skip the next step and go to the [Create a secret with your kubeconfig](#create-a-secret-with-your-kubeconfig) section.